 To demonstrate the methodology of numerical analysis for the equations with the form \eqref{eq:general equation}, we first consider the simple case of an ordinary differential equation:

 where $u:[0,T] \rightarrow \C^{d}$ and the right-hand side $f$ is $(p+1)$-times continuously differentiable.
 A general $s$-stage explicit Runge-Kutta method of order $p$ reads

-For simplicity, we assume that the time step $h = T/N$ is a constant, and $u_0$ is given by the initial condition $u_0 = u(0)$.
+For simplicity, we assume that the time step $h = T/N$ is smaller than $1$, and $u_0$ is given by the initial condition $u_0 = u(0)$.
 The error estimation of Runge-Kutta methods is standard and can be found in textbooks such as \cite{Hairer:1993:SOD:153158}.

 As mentioned in the introduction, we now consider a special scenario where the right-hand side of this equation can be represented as the expectation of a stochastic variable:

 with $X$ being a random variable subject to a given distribution.
 Inspired by the Runge-Kutta method, we consider the following numerical scheme: